nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment1/team_2_assignment01.md

 # 3. Plan for Gathering and Refining Requirements

-1. Initial Data Exploration: Examine CSV, YAML, and map files to understand relationships among logs, transforms, and maps.
+1. **Initial Data Exploration**: Examine CSV, YAML, and map files to understand relationships among logs, transforms, and maps.
-2. Stakeholder Discussion: Conduct an interview with Mr. Wiest to clarify expected analysis goals.
+2. **Stakeholder Discussion**: Conduct an interview with Mr. Wiest to clarify expected analysis goals.
-3. Iterative Refinement: Convert findings into detailed User Stories and validate through feedback.
+3. **Iterative Refinement**: Convert findings into detailed User Stories and validate through feedback.
-4. Traceability: Maintain a mapping between questions and requirements for transparency.
+4. **Traceability**: Maintain a mapping between questions and requirements for transparency.
-5. Validation: Reconfirm final interpretations with Mr. Wiest before implementation.
+5. **Validation**: Reconfirm final interpretations with Mr. Wiest before implementation.